drpatrik/combatris/README.md

 * Ultra: Clear as many lines as possible within 3 minutes.
 * Battle: Battle is only judged based on number of lines sent and knockouts (you send so many lines that the opponent cannot perform a valid move).

-The multiplayer mode is using a voting mechanism to ensure that everyone is playing the same campaign.
-The voting rules are simple the campaign with the greatest number of players wins and any player that want to play another campaign will be rejected.
-If there is a draw between the number of players Battle will be prioritized.
-Any player that are alone in a specific campaign will be rejected.

-The game supports both keyboard and Gamepads / Joysticks (listed below).

-I have tested the game with up to five players running on a heterogeneous set of computers using both wireless and Ethernet based connections.
-The game works well but there can be lag, since heartbeats are sent every 200 ms and status updates every 250 ms (if something has happened).
-Heartbeats are suppressed if other messages have been sent within the heartbeat interval (to keep network congestion down).

-Since its only me playing, and sometimes the family when they feel pity for me, the game most probably have many bugs left.

 Feature | Support
 --- | ------
 Hold Piece | Yes